 Confused?
 Don’t be, because the subject of our discussion here is the Monroe in Middlesex County in Central New Jersey.
 Located 15 miles from Princeton and an hour from New York City, the area offers active adults excellent options for vibrant and rewarding lifestyles.

-Monroe’s history goes all the way back to 1685, and it has developed into a suburb that offers ample parks, shopping, dining, an active local government, and 13 active adult communities.
-Just off the New Jersey Turnpike at Exit 8A, it is close to top hospitals like Robert Wood Johnson University Hospital and Penn Medicine Princeton Health.
+Monroe’s history goes all the way back to 1685, and it has developed into a suburb that offers ample parks, shopping, dining, an active local government, and 14 active adult communities.
+Just off the New Jersey Turnpike at Exit 8A, it's close to top hospitals like Robert Wood Johnson University Hospital and Penn Medicine Princeton Health.

 Outdoor activities can be found everywhere in Monroe, including at the town’s many parks and golf courses.
 Top choices include James Monroe Park, Forsgate Country Club, and Thompson Park.
 Shopaholics can get their fix at area malls like Concordia Shopping Center and Gables Plaza in Princeton.
 Plus, there are endless other shops, restaurants, and services in town.

 Central New Jersey is not inexpensive, but there are low-priced active adult communities to be found.
-These four 55+ communities are all large, well-established, gated properties with golf courses.
-If you are considering Monroe, NJ real estate, these may pique your interest even further.
+If you're considering Monroe real estate, these communities may pique your interest even further.

 Below $100k - Mid $400s

-Styled after an old New England village, Rossmoor Village has its own championship golf course, on-site health center, and additional desirable amenities all spread out over 418 acres of prime real estate.
+Styled after an old New England village, Rossmoor Village has its own championship golf course, on-site health center, and additional amenities spread out over 418 acres of prime real estate.
 Built from 1965 to 1991, this 55+ community consists of 2,303 resale single-family, attached, and condominium homes.
+Current homes for sale range from below $100k to the high $300s.

 There are dozens of floor plans to choose from.
 The condominiums begin at 590 square feet, while the largest single-family models reach 2,259 square feet.
 The condos and attached homes have carports, while the single-family homes have attached garages.
 Monthly association dues cover common area and exterior maintenance, trash and snow removal, lawn care, and other fees.